-While we may sometimes feel alone in the world, the isolation and grief many of us feel this year is pronounced and profound.
+While we may sometimes feel alone in the world, the isolation and grief many of us have felt during the pandemic is pronounced and profound.
 Humans are social beings that rely on community for physical and mental wellbeing.
 In turn, our communities rely on togetherness, and our collective isolation can fray the fabric of community.

 If there is a silver lining to this dilemma, it is that this time in history reminds us that we are not alone.
 Now, this connection we have with one another is undeniably evident.
 The importance of our communities has shown itself; we need one another to stay healthy and strong individually and to cultivate and maintain strong communities.

-When the concept of self-care was first brought into the western mindset, this was the intention.
-Self-care was not “me time” or indulgence.
+This value of inner work was first brought into the western mindset through Plato.
 In his paper, The Connection of the Care for Self and Other in Plato’s Laches, Harvard PhD candidate, Will Tilleczek, says: “Epimeleia heautou, or care of the self, is central to Socratic ethics.
 But it was never about treating yourself.
 The idea was that caring for the self empowers you to better care for others and the world.”

 Rudolf Steiner agreed on the importance of this inner work not only to benefit the self, but to benefit students as an educator, saying simply, “You will not be good teachers if you focus only on what you do and not upon who you are.”

 For Steiner, inner work was about knowing a higher self and it took practice, specifically practicing six capacities: “Control of the direction of thought; control of the impulses of will; calmness in joy and sorrow; positiveness in judging the world; impartiality in our attitude toward life, and inner harmony.”